Hechio/tv-show-manager/README.md

 Dagger2 has been used for Dependency injection.

 ## Architecture
 The project is built using the MVVM architectural pattern and make heavy use of a couple of Android Jetpack components.
 Mvvm allows for the separation of concern which also makes testing easier.
-The MVVM pattern is shown in the diagram.

-## MVVM diagram
+## MVVM implementation
 The first time the app is opened, the data will be fetched from the backend api service and stored locally with the help of Apollo's SqlNormalizedCacheFactory which stores data in a SQLDelight database and  LruNormalizedCache which stores data in memory.